emacs-php/php-mode/README.md

 Experimental and In-Progress Features
 -------------------------------------

-### CC Mode ###
+### CC Mode, CEDET, EDE, and Semantic ###

-Daniel Haxney began incorporating CC Mode, and now the task is carried on by Jorys Steyn.
-The features are not complete but are usable.
-To test this out you can switch to the `cc-mode-conversion` branch.
-Please report all feedback [on this thread](https://github.com/ejmr/php-mode/issues/66#issuecomment-53677111)
+In 2013 Daniel Haxney began rewriting parts of PHP Mode in terms of Emacs' built-in CC Mode.
+This laid the foundation for incorporating some of the inherit IDE-ish features of Emacs, such as CEDET, EDE, and Semantic.
+Support for these tools continues to improve thanks to the work of Andrea Turso, Steven Rémot, Joris Steyn, and others.
+If you wish to test, contribute to, or simply experiment with such features then [this thread is a good place to start](https://github.com/ejmr/php-mode/issues/256).

 ### PHP 7 Support ###